natkhosh/EPAM_weather_app/README.md

+# EPAM Final project

+This repository is for all materials, which are required for EPAM Autumn 2020 Python Course.

 #### Final project after educational course 'Python autumn 2021'.
 This is an educational project, that collects weather data and gets weather statistics for selected city.